An ESCO is an energy service company specialized in energy efficiency improvement services.

-Only one ESCO was operational at the beginning of the programme.
-In 2010 only 8 ESCOs where active, nowadays more than 30 are available and the market is still expanding rapidly.
+Only one ESCO was operational at the beginning of the project while by 2010 eight ESCOs were active and nowadays more than forty are present on the market and fifteen are already qualified by LCEC.

 In 2017, the LCEC launched a national qualification scheme to support the market, promote energy efficiency investments and help stakeholders identify the companies providing energy services.
 All qualified companies are either independent ESCOs or part of a group with other activities.
 All of them provide energy efficiency improvement services of multiple types: lighting, HVAC, insulation, building envelope, industrial process, etc. Other requirements are based on company’s experience in energy audits, personnel’s qualifications, certifications, company’s exposure and reviews by clients.
 The qualification process is active all year long, however the LCEC evaluation committee gathers a definite number of times per year to assess the recently submitted applications.
 LCEC issues three times per year an updated list – which gives all ESCOs the opportunity to apply.
 Updates about the requirements for qualification and the ongoing list of qualified companies can be found in the Download Center (http://lcec.org.lb/en/LCEC/DownloadCenter/Others#page=1).

 In early 2018, in the advent of LCEC’s work to promote energy efficiency and ESCOs’ activities, a Memorandum was launched regarding mandatory energy audits alongside with NEEREA’s feasibility study for PV projects with an installed capacity greater or equal to 60 kWp – for existing facilities only.